adikabintang/kolor-di-dinding/networking/tcp.md

       4. If BDP > 12500 bytes, it's an LFN
 4. Amount of data the receiver *says* it can receive: **receive window** (RWND, the value is advertised to the sender periodically)
 5. Amount of data the sender *thinks* it can send: **min(SNDBUF, CWND, RWND, BDP)**
-6. Window size value and window scale (scaling factor) in TCP header (sent when doing the TCP handshake)
+6. Window size value and window scale (scaling factor) is in TCP header (sent when doing the TCP handshake).
 7. Congestion window: **CWND**.
    1. Maintained by the sender.
-   2. It's a sender side flow control ased on network conditions and capacity.
+   2. It's a sender side flow control based on network conditions and capacity.
    3. Not sent in TCP.
 It's a state variable.
-   4. Referred to in *multiples* of MSS (maximum segment size) (exponentially grow)
+   4. Defined as *multiples* of MSS (maximum segment size) (will exponentially grow)
    5. how this increases in TCP slow start for congestion control:
       1. CUBIC: exponential growth of CWND.
 When it limits the slow-start threshold (ssthresh), it grows linearly.
 When there is a packet loss, the CWND drops down (like CWND = CWND / something, this is called back-off)
       2. BBR: like cubic, but instead of multiple of MSS, it's a multiple of BDP (https://blog.apnic.net/2020/01/10/when-to-use-and-not-use-bbr/)